 To help you decide what kind of transport to use, think about how long your journey will take, how many days per week you need to travel, whether you will be travelling in peak or off-peak times, whether you will be using a bus, tram, train or bicycle and whether you will be buying a 16-25 railcard to make trips outside of London.

-For more information see the Transport for London website and the ‘Travel’ section in the ‘Money saving ideas’ section below.
-If you decide you want to use a contactless debit card to pay for your travel, read the information on the Advice and Counselling Service Banking in the UK webpage to help you open an account which offers you a contactless card.
+If you decide you want to use a contactless debit card to pay for your travel, read our guidance on Banking in the UK to help you open an account which offers you a contactless card.

-- Open the pre-populated version of the budget spreadsheet Example Monthly Budget International [XLS 24KB] you can overtype or open the blank version Example Blank Monthly Budget [XLS 24KB]
+- Open the pre-populated version of the budget spreadsheet Example Monthly Budget International [XLS 21KB] you can overtype or open the blank version Example Blank Monthly Budget [XLS 21KB]

 - Save the budget spreadsheet to your computer.